 Whatever type of traveler you are, there’s a great accommodation option for you in or near Joshua Tree.
 In this guide, we’ll tell you about all of your options so you can be better equipped to decide where to stay in Joshua Tree National Park.

-TLDR: Our Favorite Accommodations in and near Joshua Tree National Park
+TL;DR: Best Places to Stay in and near Joshua Tree National Park

 - Best Luxury Hotel Near Joshua Tree – Dive Palm Springs; Palm Springs